- Designed For

 - Complete the program and you'll earn a digital badge, which you can show off as an industry-leading credential!

 Learn the fundamentals of blueberry plant physiology and growth, species and types grown and cultivar adaptation, planting establishment, production systems, and important pests to develop successful new plantings or improve the yield and production efficiency of existing planting in this online, instructor-led certificate program offered by Professional and Continuing Education at Oregon State University.

-Within a collaborative, research- and experience-based curriculum and interaction with the instructor and peers through a discussion board, you will finish the course with a comprehensive knowledge of blueberry.
+Within a collaborative, research- and experience-based curriculum and interaction with the instructor and peers through a discussion board, you will finish the course with a comprehensive knowledge of growing thriving bushes.

-The course is designed to start with development of an in-depth knowledge of blueberry plant physiology and growth to understand how plants will respond to weather/climate, pests, and production practices.
+The course is designed to start with development of an in-depth knowledge of blueberry plant physiology and how to grow a blueberry bush, boosting your understanding of how plants will respond to weather/climate, pests, and production practices.

 Each subsequent week we will build upon this information to provide practical knowledge on blueberry cultivars, planting design, establishment, production systems, pruning, and pests.
 You will engage with the instructor(s) and peers through the discussion board.

 The target audience for this course is growers of small- to large-sized conventional or organic farms, crew leaders, farm managers, advisors, packers, shippers, and consultants.